color-js/color.js/docs/contrast.md

 and that adding chromatic contrast does not further increase reading speed.
 This is true for both those with low vision and those with normal vision.

+Indeed, Zuffi _et. al._ (2009)
+found that for more muted color combinations, the presence of chromatic contrast (measured as Δab) _impaired_ reading performance, compared to luminance contrast (measured as ΔL) alone.

 Color.js provides several methods to estimate luminance contrast.
 Most methods report a contrast of 0 for a color on itself (WCAG 2.1 gives 1),